Postdocs

 PhD Students

-- Catrin Ciemer, Germany (co-supervision), Causes for dry season changes in South America and impacts on tropical ecosystems (2015-2018)
+- Catrin Ciemer, PIK, Germany (co-supervision), Causes for dry season changes in South America and impacts on tropical ecosystems (2015-2018)

-- Delphine Clara Zemp, Germany (co-supervision), Feedbacks between vegetation and rainfall in the Amazon basin, a complex network approach (2013-2016)
+- Delphine Clara Zemp, PIK, Germany (co-supervision), Feedbacks between vegetation and rainfall in the Amazon basin, a complex network approach (2013-2016)

 MSc Students